 Deep work requires effort

 Deep work involves working on a single cognitively demanding task without breaking focus for a prolonged stretch of time – ideally, for 60-90 minutes at a time.
 The goal is to gradually increase the duration and frequency of each session.
 While this reaps dividends in terms of productivity and satisfaction, it’s not exactly easy to do.
 You can’t just sit down and expect to dive into hour upon hour of focused deep work.
-As Cal Newport says, “deep work is a skill, like playing the guitar—something that you shouldn’t expect to be good at if you haven’t been practicing.”
+As Cal Newport explains, “deep work is a skill, like playing the guitar—something that you shouldn’t expect to be good at if you haven’t been practicing.”

-Many people new to deep work can be put off by a few bad early experiences – like not achieving as much as they wanted to, or not being able to stay focused for such long periods of time.
+Many people new to deep work can be put off by a few bad early experiences, like not achieving as much as they wanted to, or not being able to stay focused for such long periods of time.
 But everyone has the potential to become a “deep work person”.
 You just need to learn from each session, create the right environment, and commit to doing it regularly – training and strengthening your deep work skills, as you would a muscle.

 How to get started with deep work